top of page

 1. Know yourself.

-Accepting your own sensitivity is the first step.
-Sensitivity is not a weakness; it is a gift.
-Society often places people into stereotypes.
-For example:
+Awareness and acceptance of your own sensitivity is the first step.
+Sensitivity is not a weakness, but a GIFT.

-Awareness is the first step: When you accept how you are and, most importantly, feel okay with who you are, you are on the right path.
+Once you accept who you are and, most importantly, are okay with who you are, you are on the right path.

 2. Put your sensitivity to good use.

-Nothing is a coincidence!
-The fact that you are empathetic is not random; it is not a flaw.
+Nothing is random!
+The fact that you are an extrasensitive or empath is not a coincidence, nor is it an imperfection.
 Ask yourself how this trait helps you in your daily life and how you can use it to your advantage.

 3. Separate yourself from the context.